stdevelopr/TradinBinary-Polynomial/Readme.md

 Degree: 4

 ## Conclusion
-Despite the idea that a polynomial regression would predict the price based on the trend, it was possible to realize that, even there is a trend in prices, the overnight variation does not necessarily follow the general trend, wich is observed over a longer period.
+Despite the idea that a polynomial regression would predict the price based on the trend, it was possible to realize that, even if there is a trend in prices, the overnight variation does not necessarily follow the general trend, wich is observed over a longer period.
 So for this same dataset a simple linear regression proved more efficient.